 Tournament Directors, continue to check this section for important news, information and links.

 Hosting a tournament is not simply an expansion of what you already do as a club.
-It requires a highly motivated group of volunteers to run the tournament, along with resources such as helpers to work during the tournament, top quality fields, and knowledgeable referees.
+It requires a highly-motivated group of volunteers to run the tournament, along with resources such as helpers to work during the tournament, top-quality fields and knowledgeable referees.
 It takes months to lay the groundwork for a successful tournament, and both the Board of Directors and the tournament volunteers must be committed to success before the decision is made to host one.
 Another factor that enters into the decision is the short length of summer tournament season in Minnesota.
-In 2012, there were forty-nine tournaments hosted by MYSA clubs in the time period between the beginning of May and the end of July.
+In 2016, there will have been 49 tournaments hosted by Minnesota Youth Soccer clubs and other organizations in the time period between April and October.

 After the Board has voted to host a tournament (recorded in the meeting minutes), the work begins.
-The first step is to apply for sanctioning through the Minnesota Youth Soccer Association.
-There are several important deadlines that need to be met for hosting tournaments in the calendar year for 2013.
+The first step is to apply for sanctioning through Minnesota Youth Soccer.
+There are several important deadlines that need to be met for hosting tournaments in the calendar year for 2017.
+They are as follows:

-Clubs must be in good standing with MYSA before they will be considered for sanctioning.
-Also, if you hosted a tournament, festival, or jamboree in 2012, ALL of the post-tournament reports must be filed with the Minnesota Youth Soccer Association office in a timely manner before you will be considered for 2013.
+Organizations must be in good standing with Minnesota Youth Soccer before they will be considered for sanctioning.
+Also, if you hosted a tournament, festival or jamboree in 2016, all of the post-tournament reports must be filed with the Minnesota Youth Soccer state office in a timely manner before you will be considered for 2017.
 This includes the referee report with the list of referees and the games they officiated.
-Questions can be directed to Larry Cecchini, MYSA Tournament Director, at firstname.lastname@example.org or to Joe Golish, MYSA Program/League Administrator, at email@example.com.
+Questions may be directed to Katie Pliss, MYSA Administrative Assistant, at 952-933-2384 (800-366-6972) or firstname.lastname@example.org.

 In an effort to help automate the tournament reporting process, MYSA has created typeable pdfs that can be submitted electronically.
 The report has been broken down into four (4) parts: